Part I: The Growing and Harvesting of Oysters on Cape Cod

 Another interesting fact about oysters is that they are known as, “filter feeders” which means that they draw seawater in, filter out and consume the algae and expel clean filtered water.
 One oyster can filter as much as 50 gallons of water a day.
 Oysters are good for the environment.

 While all of the bedchambers at the Palmer House have their own romantic charm suitable for relaxation after the most wonderful day sampling Cape Cod’s oysters, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs for a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs for a relaxing stay before and after your day.